adinapoli/alfredodinapoli.com/posts/2014-04-27-my-road-to-haskell.markdown

 data, but alas my colleagues (me include, I'll be honest) failed to see any real world application with that.
-In other terms, it was a nice way to program, but in a "toy environment", or in academia, which is, I guess, one of the false myth we are fighting hard to bust.
+In other terms, it was a nice way to program, but in a "toy environment", or in academia, which is, I guess, one of the false myths we are fighting hard to bust.
 Anyway, my first foray into functional programming concluded with a full score in that exam, but I rapidly forgot about OCaml and went back into OOP and Java land.